Skip to product information

 180g Heavyweight Vinyl LP (Limited to 500)¦.

 I Blame Society is the third album from New York trio The Ballet and their first for new label Fortuna POP!
 Unashamedly sissy and explicitly queer, The Ballet marry the DIY queer ethos of the Hidden Cameras with the wry poeticism of The Magnetic Fields to create literate, infectious pop gems.
-The band will be playing the Indietracks Festival 26-28 July, followed by a UK tour culminating with a London show at The Lexington on 1 August.

 I Blame Society is a continuation of the lyrical themes and songwriting style found in the band's two previous self-released albums (Mattachine!
 [2006] and Bear Life!
 [2009]), though with slightly pared down arrangements and a nuanced production, which highlights songwriter Greg Goldberg's strengths.
 Inspired by Stephin Merritt's body of work, Goldberg draws from an array of pop artists and periods, from 60's bubblegum to 80's synthpop and 90's indiepop, fusing these in sophisticated and novel ways which rewards repeat listening.